minyandafna/minyandafna.github.io/_events/2020-09-20-rosh-hashanah-ii.md

 action: Donate
 action-url: https://donorbox.org/minyan-dafna-high-holidays-2020
 ---
-<a href="https://airtable.com/shr3mj5cEGbYWbmDq" style="margin-right: 10px" class="btn btn-primary">Register here</a> <a href="https://drive.google.com/file/d/1t23nqmhT_YMNdMy55NP2aKRXUYm0c6gg/view?usp=sharing" target="_blank" class="btn btn-secondary">Read protocol</a><a href="https://donorbox.org/minyan-dafna-high-holidays-2020" target="_blank" class="btn btn-primary">Donate now</a>
+<a href="https://airtable.com/shr3mj5cEGbYWbmDq" style="margin-right: 10px" class="btn btn-primary">Register here</a> <a href="https://drive.google.com/file/d/1t23nqmhT_YMNdMy55NP2aKRXUYm0c6gg/view?usp=sharing" target="_blank" class="btn btn-secondary">Read protocol</a> <a href="https://donorbox.org/minyan-dafna-high-holidays-2020" target="_blank" class="btn btn-primary">Donate now</a>

 Connect with tradition and community at Minyan Dafna’s Rosh Hashanah celebrations.
 Minyan Dafna will be gathering for a traditional-egalitarian davening, led by community members, on both days of Rosh Hashanah.
-We will also meet for Tashlich and socially-distant schmoozing in the park on the second day of Rosh Hashanah.
+Davening will take place near the North Berkeley BART station; the exact address will be shared with attendees.

 In order to participate in services, you must preregister through the above form by Tuesday, September 8.
 Space is limited but we will try to accommodate as many registrations as possible.